Concordium/concordium.github.io/source/mainnet/net/guides/run-node-macos.rst

 - If you're not familiar with using a terminal, the easiest option is to reinstall the macOS node and configure it differently.

-- If you're familiar with using a terminal, the following options are available
+- If you're familiar with using a terminal, the following options are available:

   .. note::
      The dollar sign (``$``) in a codeblock means that you should run the command that follows the ``$`` in a terminal.